Croatian euro coins: History

 A transitional period for the imposing of minimum requirements on institutions located in Croatia took place from 1 January to 7 February 2023.
 Institutions located in other eurozone countries could have decided to deduct any liabilities owed to institutions located in Croatia from their reserve base for the maintenance periods from 21 December 2022 to 7 February 2023 and from 8 February to 21 March 2023.

-Those who had both kunas and euros in credit institutions, unions, payment institutions, and electronic money institutions before the day of the introduction of euro had the right, until the end of February 2023, to close one or more of their accounts and transfer the funds recorded in those accounts to their accounts to accounts of their choice in the same institution, free of charge.
+Those who had both kunas and euros in credit institutions, unions, payment institutions, and electronic money institutions before the day of the introduction of euro had the right, until the end of February 2023, to close one or more of their accounts and transfer the funds recorded in those accounts to accounts of their choice in the same institution, free of charge.
 On 1 April 2023, the Croatian National Bank stopped determining denomination structure for paying out euro banknotes at ATMs.

-Until the end of June 2023, all banks had to return their amount in euros to those who have payment slips stated in kunas.
+Until the end of June 2023, all banks had to return their amount in euros to those who had payment slips stated in kunas.